dbalsom/moo/doc/moo_format_v1.md

 - The `RM32` chunk operates in a very similar fashion as the `RG32` chunk, representing each register in the regular 32-bit x86 register file introduced with the 386.
 However, it contains masks for undefined register state in the event that an instruction leaves registers, portions of registers, or specific flags undefined.
+- The `RM32` chunk may appear at the top level of the file, in which case the same masks should be applied to every test in the file.
+If the `RM32` chunk appears in the final state, it should only be applied to the registers for that specific test.
 - The size of this chunk is dependent on the number of bits set in the mask.
 - Applying the masks in order to each of your CPU registers and the registers and the registers in the final test state should allow you to successfully ignore a tests' undefined behavior.